-“I’m struggling to overcome my feelings of guilt when it comes to leaving my husband.
-He was diagnosed bipolar after we married.
+“I’m struggling to overcome my feelings of guilt when it comes to leaving my marriage,” she said on When Guilt Keeps You in a Marriage You Wish Was Over.
+“He was diagnosed bipolar after we married.
 He hurt his back several years ago and rarely goes to work.
 He is mean to me and the kids and is extremely selfish.
 He has no regard for the finances or any of the things that are adult/parent responsibilities.
 He has alienated all of his friends and he doesn’t have much family.
-When there is a hint of me leaving he brings up the fact that his mother passed and he has no one.
-He also says he “almost died” from a seizure he had several years ago.”
+When there is a hint of me leaving he brings up the fact that his mother passed and he has no one.”

 When You Feel Guilty for Breaking Up Your Marriage

 The most important thing is to talk to someone you trust.
 You don’t necessarily need a counselor or therapist – and you definitely don’t need someone’s opinion on whether it was right to leave your husband!

 However, you might need to work through your feelings so you can come to terms with your guilt.
 And the only way to do that is to face the pain and let it flow through you.